Eradication of Tuberculosis

 • Miliary TB or disseminated TB

-When a person is infected with Tuberculosis for the first time in life, the condition is known as Primary Tuberculosis.
-If a person has infection after primary infection, that condition is known as secondary infection, reinfection or chronic infection.
-A person may also develop latent Tuberculosis; that is, one may carry the infection but do not develop symptoms of Tuberculosis.
-Such a kind of infection is called Latent Tuberculosis.
-Latent tuberculosis patients are capable of infecting other persons.
+When a person is infected with tuberculosis for the first time in life, the condition is known as primary tuberculosis.
+If a person has an infection after a primary infection, that condition is known as a secondary infection, a reinfection, or a chronic infection.
+A person may also develop latent tuberculosis; that is, one may carry the infection but not develop symptoms of tuberculosis.
+Such a kind of infection is called latent tuberculosis.
+Latent tuberculosis patients are capable of infecting other people.

 People at risk:

-As per study all age groups are at risk because of tuberculosis but adults are mostly affected by tuberculosis for a few years.
+As per the study, all age groups are at risk because of tuberculosis, but adults are mostly affected by tuberculosis for a few years.

-People suffering with HIV are 18 times at higher risk in comparison to healthy people.
-However, people whose immunity is compromised because of any other disease or we can say a patient suffering from an immunocompromised condition are also at high risk.
+People suffering from HIV are 18 times at higher risk in comparison to healthy people.
+However, people whose immunity is compromised because of any other disease, or, we can say, a patient suffering from an immunocompromised condition, are also at high risk.

-Malnutrition is also a major cause of tuberculosis, as we all know the immunity or immune system of malnutrition people is very much compromised; they are more susceptible to the disease tuberculosis caused by Mycobacterium tuberculosis.
+Malnutrition is also a major cause of tuberculosis.
+As we all know, the immunity or immune system of malnourished people is very compromised; they are more susceptible to the disease tuberculosis caused by Mycobacterium tuberculosis.

 People who have HIV are 18 times at higher risk in comparison to healthy people.
 However, people whose immunity is compromised because of any other disease or a patient suffering from an immunocompromised condition are also at high risk.

-Malnutrition is also a significant cause of Tuberculosis; as we all know, malnutrition people’s immunity or immune system is very much compromised; they are more susceptible to the disease tuberculosis caused by Mycobacterium tuberculosis.
+Malnutrition is also a significant cause of tuberculosis; as we all know, people’s immunity or immune system is very compromised; they are more susceptible to the disease tuberculosis caused by Mycobacterium tuberculosis.

 As per a study, if a person is in a starvation state, the patient’s energy will get low, automatically leading to a lower immunity level.
-And one will get susceptible to tuberculosis disease.
-Overall conditions we may consider starvation regularly will increase the chance of occurring disease because of weakness or compromising immunity.
-So, it is said one should always have their meal on time.
+And one will become susceptible to tuberculosis disease.
+Overall, we may consider that starvation regularly will increase the chance of a disease occurring because of weakness or compromising immunity.
+So, it is said, one should always have their meal on time.
 Must have a healthy meal at the start of the day.

-In 2020, 43% of new tuberculosis cases were registered in the southeast Asian region, 25% new cases in the African region and 18% new cases in the pacific region.
+In 2020, 43% of new tuberculosis cases were registered in the southeast Asian region, 25% of new cases in the African region, and 18% of new cases in the Pacific region.

 Tuberculosis is the 13th leading cause of death worldwide.
 1.5 million people died in 2020 due to tuberculosis disease.
 86% of new tuberculosis diseases were registered in 2020 within the 30 most infected countries.
 Tuberculosis is a curable and preventable disease.
-Society is suffering much from Tuberculosis because of multi-resistant TB (MDR-TB).
+Society is suffering greatly from tuberculosis because of multi-resistant TB (MDR-TB).

-Coughing is a significant symptom of Tuberculosis.
-People should go for a checkup of Tuberculosis if they have been suffering from a cough for more than two or three weeks.
+Coughing is a significant symptom of tuberculosis.
+People should go for a checkup for tuberculosis if they have been suffering from a cough for more than two or three weeks.
 A person will suffer from fever, as body temperature increases during bacterial infection as a symptom of inflammation.
-One may also suffer from chest pain or may have breathing difficulties.
+One may also suffer from chest pain or have breathing difficulties.

-Physical examination of Tuberculosis is the diagnosis of lymph nodes or listening to the sound of breathing from lungs with a stethoscope.
-We may also go for a skin test/tuberculin test/ Mantoux test.
-1um of tuberculin is injected at the subcutaneous layer of skin at the forearm.
-Then it is observed after 48 hours to 72 hours for reaction.
-Tuberculosis may also be diagnosed with the TB-Gold test (ELISA Test).
-TB-Gold is a qualitative as well as quantitative test
+A physical examination of tuberculosis involves the diagnosis of lymph nodes or listening to the sound of breathing from the lungs with a stethoscope.
+We may also go for a skin test, a tuberculin test, or a Mantoux test.
+1 mL of tuberculin is injected into the subcutaneous layer of skin at the forearm.
+Then it is observed after 48 to 72 hours for a reaction.
+Tuberculosis may also be diagnosed with the TB-Gold test (ELISA test).
+TB-Gold is a qualitative as well as quantitative test.

-Tuberculosis may also be diagnosed with ZN stain.
+Tuberculosis may also be diagnosed with a ZN stain.
 Mycobacterium tuberculosis is an acid-fast bacillus.
-Therefore, it is stained with acid-fast stain.
+Therefore, it is stained with an acid-fast stain.

-Chest X-Ray is performed for diagnosis of Tuberculosis.
-Ghon’s complex forms lesion in lungs, and it is observed in chest X-Ray.
+A chest X-ray is performed for the diagnosis of tuberculosis.
+Ghon’s complex forms a lesion in the lungs, and it is observed in a chest X-ray.

 Treatment of Tuberculosis:

-Tuberculosis is a treatable disease; multiple types of are available to treat Tuberculosis.
+Tuberculosis is a treatable disease; multiple types of treatment are available to treat it.

-There are multiple side effects of medications like nausea, loss of appetite, yellow colour to your skin, dark urine, easy bruising or bleeding, blurred vision.
+There are multiple side effects of medications, like nausea, loss of appetite, yellow color to your skin, dark urine, easy bruising or bleeding, and blurred vision.

-Complete treatment of Tuberculosis is very much necessary.
-If an individual does not complete their treatment, the disease will develop resistance against the , leading to multi resistance TB.
+Complete treatment of tuberculosis is very much necessary.
+If an individual does not complete their treatment, the disease will develop resistance against it, leading to multi-resistance TB.

-Best way of preventing tuberculosis is by being vaccinated.
+The best way to prevent tuberculosis is by being vaccinated.
 Bacillus calmette guerin (BCG) is a live vaccine against tuberculosis.
-BCG has been used worldwide for prevention of tuberculosis since 1921.
-This vaccine is 80% effective to prevent tuberculosis till 15 years of vaccination.
+BCG has been used worldwide for the prevention of tuberculosis since 1921.
+This vaccine is 80% effective in preventing tuberculosis after 15 years of vaccination.

-Tuberculosis is spread in droplets, therefore good ventilation is very much necessary to prevent spread of disease.
+Tuberculosis is spread in droplets; therefore, good ventilation is very much necessary to prevent the spread of the disease.

-UV light is a method of sterilization for prevention of disease, therefore UV light is used for sterilization of M.tuberculosis.
+UV light is a method of sterilization for the prevention of disease; therefore, UV light is used for the sterilization of M. tuberculosis.

-Because tuberculosis is spread with droplets, it is very much necessary to cover the mouth and nose while sneezing to prevent tuberculosis.
-It is also prevented with use of protective masks, ventilations systems and regular screening of healthcare workers of Tuberculosis.
+Because tuberculosis is spread with droplets, it is very necessary to cover the mouth and nose while sneezing to prevent tuberculosis.
+It is also prevented with the use of protective masks, ventilation systems, and regular screening of healthcare workers for tuberculosis.

-As per study 60% of adults can prevent disease with a healthy immune system.
+As per the study, 60% of adults can prevent disease with a healthy immune system.

 Eradication of Tuberculosis: